MintMCP

 • Tool Organization: Centralizing access to multiple MCP servers through a single management plane

-• Protocol Translation: Converting existing REST, SOAP, and database connections to MCP-compatible endpoints
+• Protocol Translation: Connecting existing REST, SOAP, and database systems to MCP-compatible endpoints

 • Security Control: Enforcing authentication, authorization, and audit logging across all AI tool interactions